microsoft/DeepSpeed/docs/_tutorials/accelerator-setup-guide.md

 The following steps are to install oneCCL binding for PyTorch.
 This is suggested if you are running DeepSpeed on multiple CPU node, for better communication performance.
 On single node with multiple CPU socket, these steps are not needed.

-2. Install oneCCL binding for PyTorch
+2. Install Intel oneCCL binding for PyTorch
 `python -m pip install oneccl_bind_pt -f https://developer.intel.com/ipex-whl-stable-cpu`

 3. Install Intel oneCCL, this will be used to build direct oneCCL kernels (CCLBackend kernels)